Optimization over Geodesics for Exact Principal Geodesic Analysis: Conclusion and Outlook

-We have developed initial value problems allowing the computation of several important geometric structures on both parametrized and implicitly represented manifolds.
-We show how the constructed IVPs allow for numerical computation of injectivity radius bounds and sectional curvatures, which partially solves an open problem stated in \cite{huckemann_intrinsic_2010}.
-Furthermore, the IVPs make possible computation of exact Principal Geodesic Analysis eliminating the need for the traditionally used linear approximations.
+Optimization problems over geodesics can be solved by constructing IVPs for numerical computation of Jacobi fields and second order differentials.
+We use this to develop an algorithm for numerically computing exact Principal Geodesic Analysis and thereby eliminating the need for the traditionally used linear approximations.
+In addition, the numerically computed Jacobi fields allow injectivity radii bounds and estimation of sectional curvatures partially solving an open problem stated in \cite{huckemann_intrinsic_2010}.

-The experimental section presents examples of manifold valued datasets where exact PGA improves linearized PGA, and we show how the differences between the methods are dependent on the curvature of the manifolds.
-The differences are significant and clearly visually identifiable.
+We use the developed algorithm to explore examples of manifold valued datasets where the principal subspaces computed by exact PGA differs from linearized PGA, and we show how the differences depend on the curvature of the manifolds and which formulation of PGA is used.
+In addition, we approximate sectional curvatures and bound injectivity radii and evaluate the computed results.

-We are currently in the process of extending the methods to work for quotient manifolds $M/G$ and thereby allowing the computations to be performed on practically all commonly occurring non-triangulated manifolds.
+We are currently extending the methods to work for quotient manifolds $M/G$ and thereby allowing the similar computations to be performed on practically all commonly occurring non-triangulated manifolds.
 We expect this would allow Geodesic PCA to be computed on general quotient manifolds as well.
-In addition, we are working on giving a theoretical treatment of the differences between the two formulations \eqref{eq:pga-cost} of PGA.
+In addition, we are working on giving a theoretical treatment of the differences between the variance and residual formulations of PGA.
 Finally, we expect to use the automatic computation of sectional curvatures to investigate further the effect of curvature on exact PGA and other statistical methods for manifold valued data.